aplteam/Tatin/docs/FirstStepsWithTatin.md

 aplteam-OS-3.0.1
 ```

-You will probably see different version numbers here.
+Note that you might see different version numbers.

 * The folder `aplteam-MarkAPL-11.0.1` contains the MarkAPL package
 * The file `apl-dependencies.txt` contains just one line: `aplteam-MarkAPL-11.0.1`